troystribling/SimpleFutures/README.md

 ## <a name="flatmap">flatmap</a>

 The flatmap combinator is supported by both Future&lt;T&gt; and FutureStream&lt;T&gt; instances.
-Either can be mapped to a new instance using a mapping function to a new Future&lt;M&gt; or FutureStream&lt;M&gt; possibly of a different type.
-The   Future&lt;M&gt; or FutureStream&lt;M&gt; returned by the mapping is used to complete the instance returned by flatmap.
+It takes a mapping function of type T -> Future&lt;M&gt; or T -> FutureStream&lt;M&gt; returning a new Future&lt;M&gt; or FutureStream&lt;M&gt; instance possibly of a different type.
+The Future&lt;M&gt; or FutureStream&lt;M&gt; returned by the mapping may be used to complete the instance returned by flatmap.
 The mapping function is called only after successful completion otherwise the returned instance is completed with failure.
-The mapping function will be of type T -> Future&lt;M&gt; or t -> FutureStream&lt;M&gt; so it can fail completing the returned Future&lt;M&gt; or FutureStream&lt;M&gt; instance with failure.
+The mapping function can fail completing the returned Future&lt;M&gt; or FutureStream&lt;M&gt; instance with failure.

 flatmap is the most used combinator because it allows Future&lt;T&gt; or FutureStream&lt;T&gt; instances to be called serially using the mapping function.
 This can be seen by following the sequence of events just described.
 The flatmap mapping function is called only after successful completion of the instance on which flatmap was called and the returned instance is completed only after the the mapping function instance is completed.
 Notice, that error handling is provided at each point in the calling sequence.
 Only if all instances are successfully completed will the instance returned by flatmap be successfully completed.
 Any failure in the calling sequence will cause the instance returned by flatmap to be completed with failure.
 Also, any number of Future&lt;T&gt; or FutureStream&lt;T&gt; instances can be combined with flatmap and each instance will be called serially.